Gymfinity International has an array of programs as outlined below.

 Pre-school Gymnastics classes provide an introduction to fundamentals, motor skills, vocabulary, and gym discipline concepts, through fun gymnastics-based activities.

-Moon Walkers are potty-trained children ages 3 through 5 who attend our independent Parent’s Day Out preschool program for three hours, between one and three times per week, which includes gymnastics instruction, games, obstacles, and hands-on educational curriculum.
+Moon Walkers are potty-trained children ages 3 through 5 who attend our independent Parent’s Day Out preschool program for three hours, between one and four times per week, which includes gymnastics instruction, games, obstacles, and hands-on educational curriculum.

 Super Stars are potty-trained children ages 3 through 5 who may participate in our independent gymnastics classes.